 Up close, one can distinguish the two by their teeth: dolphins have cone-shaped teeth, but porpoises have flat or spade-shaped teeth.

-These unique fins contain the exact same number of bones that are contained in a human arm and also end in five digits that are aligned similarly to fingers.
+These unique fins contain the same number of bones that are contained in a human arm and also end in five digits that are aligned similarly to fingers.
 Scientists have theorized that these bones evolved from the ancient land-dwelling ancestors of dolphins and porpoises some 50 million years ago.

 The use of Echolocation and Other Senses